Local Limits of Connected Subgroups of $SL_3(\mathbb{R})$: Introduction

 Let $G=\SL_3(\RR)$.
 Our main result is a description of the local convergence of connected subgroups of $G$.
 Note that we consider subgroups up to conjugacy, and use the classification of subalgebras of $\mathfrak{g}$ up to conjugacy by Winternitz \cite{Winternitz}, their images under the exponential map are connected subgroups of $G$.
+In Section \ref{classification}, we have written a subsection for each dimension of subgroups.

 \begin{theorem} The local convergence of the connected subgroups of $\SL_3(\RR)$ of each dimension is described by the chart of limits in the corresponding section in the paper. \end{theorem}